chesahkalu/azure_administrator/storage.md

 With encryption, authentication, authorization, and user access control with credentials, file permissions, and private signatures, Azure Storage helps you secure your data for compliance needs.
 Azure Storage provides several security features to help you protect your data:

 - **Shared Access Signature (SAS)**: A shared access signature (SAS) provides secure delegated access to resources in your storage account.
 With a SAS, you can grant limited permissions to clients who should not have the account key but should be able to perform certain operations.
 A SAS is a token that encapsulates a set of permissions for a resource and specifies how the resource may be accessed.
+Access keys provide full control over the resources in your storage account.
+By using a SAS, you can grant limited access to your storage account to clients who should not have the account `access keys`.
     - You can provide a SAS to clients who should not have the account key but who should be able to access a resource.
 By distributing a SAS URI to clients, you can grant them access to a resource for a specified period of time.
     - You can also revoke access by changing the SAS.
     - A SAS can be scoped to a container, a blob, a table, a queue, or a file share.